Understanding The Science, The Costs, And The Environmental Impact Of This Controversial Energy Source

 |---|---|---|---|

-One of the harsh realities of clean coal is the price tag.
-The equipment required to capture and store carbon is massive and complex.
-Construction projects for these types of plants frequently go over budget, costing billions of dollars.
-Utilities generally recover these costs by increasing rates for their customers.
+One of the harsh realities of mitigating fossil fuel emissions is the staggering price tag attached to the process.
+The mechanical equipment required to properly capture, compress, transport, and store carbon is massive and incredibly complex.
+Construction projects for these extensive plant retrofits frequently go drastically over budget, sometimes costing billions of dollars.
+Because utilities operate as businesses, they generally recover these massive capital expenditures by passing the costs directly down to ratepayers, leading to noticeable hikes in your monthly electricity bill.

-In contrast, the cost of wind and solar has dropped dramatically over the last decade.
-In a growing number of regions, it is now cheaper to build a new wind farm than it is to keep an old coal plant running, a trend supported by analysis from financial firms like Lazard.
-If your local utility relies heavily on coal with expensive retrofits, you might see that reflected in higher monthly charges compared to regions that have embraced renewables.
+In stark contrast, the cost to deploy wind and solar infrastructure has dropped dramatically over the last decade.
+In a rapidly growing number of regions across the country, it is actually cheaper to build a brand new wind farm than it is to keep an aging coal plant running with expensive environmental retrofits.
+This trend is consistently supported by rigorous analysis from financial firms like Lazard, showing the continued decline in the cost of wind energy generation.
+If your local utility relies heavily on fossil fuels burdened with pricey scrubbing technology, you might see that reflected in higher monthly charges compared to regions that have aggressively embraced clean energy alternatives.

 Frequently Asked Questions About Clean Coal

-What is the main difference between clean coal and regular coal?
+What is the difference between regular coal and clean coal?

 Can I choose clean coal for my home energy plan?